KamaljyotiNath/DeepONet_for_Full_Waveform_Inversion/README.md

 data_vel = np.load('PATH to vel2_1_'+str(k)+'.npy')      &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; # Load the velocity field (true) corresponds to the seismic trace

-The dataset.py also does the data processing like normalization, minibatch, etc.
+The dataset.py also does the data processing, like normalization, minibatch, etc.

 The DeepONet.py contains the class DeepONet, which is the DeepONet architecture.